Isaiah Thomas Signs with Charlotte, Joins 10th NBA Franchise

 But he's not finished with the NBA.

-On Wednesday, the former University of Washington guard emerged from the NBA G League to sign a 10-day contract with the Charlotte Hornets — joining his 10th league franchise, the third most by any player in league history.
+On Wednesday, the former University of Washington guard emerged from the NBA G League to sign a 10-day contract with the Charlotte Hornets — joining his 10th franchise, the third most by any player in league history.

 Now in his 11th season in the big show, the 5-foot-9 Thomas continues to pursue the game that he loves, still finding that it loves him back.